 The body recognizes both forms (triglyceride or ethyl ester) of fish-derived omega-3s, and it uses enzymes to switch omega-3s from either package to another as needed to serve different metabolic functions.

-Almost all of the long-chain omega-3-fatty acids (EPA and DHA) in fish—and in our unrefined salmon oil—occur in the triglyceride form.
+Almost all of the long-chain omega-3-fatty acids (EPA and DHA) in fish — and in all Vital Choice fish oils — occur in the triglyceride form.

-The chief purpose of molecular distillation is to remove the industrial contaminants (e.g., heavy metals, dioxins and PCBs) present in the commodity fish oils most supplement makers use, and concentrate the "star" omega-3 molecules, EPA and DHA.
-In this model sterility overshadows efficacy, and potency surpasses natural balance and wholeness.
-(As we'll see, the "potency" acquired via concentrating the omega-3s in fish oil may be inconsistent or even illusory.)
+The chief purpose of molecular distillation is to remove the minuscule traces of industrial contaminants (e.g., heavy metals, dioxins and PCBs) present in fish oils, and/or to concentrate the "star" omega-3 molecules, EPA and DHA.

 How does molecular distillation work?